dsugden/dsugden.github.io/_posts/2015-04-01-conductR-for-developers.md

 Distributed apps need to be deployed, and upgraded.
 They have hardware requirements.
 They have dependencies and need to be able to communicate within the cluster.

+It is common to develop distributed applications locally, and manage cloud deployment and configuration management later on, and sometimes at great cost.

+####How does conductr help Ops

+ConductR enables the "elastic" part of the Reactive Manifesto.
+It allows Ops to scale up or down according to load without any service interruption.
+We will explore how this looks in an upcoming post here, stay tuned.

+####How does conductr help Devs

+As a developer, I'm interested in coding for the cloud right up front.
+I'm also not interested in having to know ansible/chef/puppet etc. or manually deploying my app to AWS.
+I want to be able to stage my app and ensure correctness and performance as easily as possible.
+This is the conductR promise.
+Lets see how that looks.